Horse64/m64.horse64.org/docs/Introduction.md

 }
 ```

-For variables and function parameters, a `<- ...type desc...` after
+For variables and function parameters, `<- ...type desc...` after
 the declaration will annotate the type.
 For function return values,
-a `-> ...type desc...` right before the code block will annotate
+`-> ...type desc...` right before the code block will annotate
 the type.

 Function pointers work by inlining the function header inside `(...)`